nus-cs2103-AY2425S1/ip/README.md

-# sentinel.Sentinel Chatbot
+# Sentinel Chatbot

-sentinel.Sentinel is a personal chatbot inspired by the Duke project.
+Sentinel is a personal chatbot inspired by the Duke project.
 It helps you manage tasks, events, and deadlines efficiently, all from the sentinel.command line.
 This project is configured to use **JDK 17**.

 ## Table of Contents
 - [Prerequisites](#prerequisites)